GT Pro Series

-GT Pro Series is a racing video game developed by MTO and published by Ubisoft as a launch title for Wii.
+is a racing video game developed by MTO.
+It was originally released by Ubisoft as a launch title for the Wii in North America, in Europe and Australia in December 2006 and Japan by MTO in 2007.
 It includes over 80 licensed Japanese cars, next-gen physics and many gameplay modes, including Championship, Quick Race, Time Attack, Versus (4 players), Drift, and Replay.

-Graphically, the game uses a cel-shaded style.
+The game uses a cel-shaded style.
+Critics found the graphics underwhelming.

-Critics have noted that the graphics are generally underwhelming, according to IGN.
-This is because the visuals are largely ported from the older GameCube game GT Cube with minor updates.
-GT Cube was released in Japan in 2003 for the Nintendo GameCube.

 Gameplay

 GT Pro Series features eighty Japanese cars from various companies, including Honda, Subaru, Toyota, and Nissan.
 The tracks are in the same vein as those found in the Gran Turismo series of games, but are of a less overall graphical quality.

 The game features cel-shaded cars driving in more realistic settings.

 Wii Steering Wheel

 As with Monster 4x4: World Circuit, a steering wheel shell for the Wii Remote is bundled with the game.
 The peripheral steering wheel is created by Thrustmaster.
 Other games, such as Mario Kart Wii, which are controlled by turning (but not tilting) the Wii Remote can be used with this peripheral as well.